island-is/island.is/README.md

 ## Storybook

-The Ísland.is design system is developed and showcased using [Storybook](https://storybook.js.org) and is publicly available at [ui.devland.is](https://ui.devland.is).
+The Ísland.is design system is developed and showcased using [Storybook](https://storybook.js.org) and is publicly available at [ui.devland.is](https://ui.devland.is). þetta ðá að vera svona

 ## Reading material